actions/toolkit/docs/node12-action.md

     using: actions/setup-node@master
 ```

+# Dev Workflow

+The workflow below describes one possible workflow with a branching strategy.
+Others exist.

+> Key Point: the branch that users reference in their workflow files should reference an action that has **only** the production dependencies.

+The workflow below describes a strategy where you code in master (with node_modules ignored) with a V1 branch users reference and contains the product references.
+Actions are self contained referenced on the github graph of repos.

-# Install Dependencies
+## Install Dependencies

-This will install the toolkit and other dependencies
+After creating a repo from the template and cloning it, you will be in master.
+The command below will install the toolkit, other dependencies and dev dependencies

 ```bash
 $ npm install
 ```

-The production dependencies are vendored into your action.
-At runtime, the self contained action will be downloaded, extracted and run.

-# Define Metadata
+## Define Metadata

 Your action has a name and a description.
 Update the author.